Plus1Health/SleepDebug/README.md

 # SleepDebug
-> SleepDebug is a debug tool for studing or devolep BCG applications.
+> Sleep Debug is an debug tool for studying or develop BCG applications..

 # What Is BCG ?
 > Ballistocardiogram (BCG) is a method of recording the vibrations of the body caused by cardiac activity.
 Detection of real-time heart rate with BCG signal can closely observe changes in the heart, detect abnormalities in the heart in time, and minimize the risk of morbidity.